-“The brain is rapidly evolving during growth and development, and it leads to very striking differences how kids understand these kinds of concepts” says Dr.Chris Ivany, a child and adolescent psychiatrist working in the Washington, DC area.
+“The brain is rapidly evolving during growth and development, and it leads to very striking differences how kids understand these kinds of concepts,” says Chris Ivany, M.D., a child and adolescent psychiatrist working in the Washington DC area.

 The conversation about what war even is needs to cater to a child’s understanding of the physical world while not resorting to metaphors that are either dangerously reductive – “it’s like when mommy and daddy fight” – or frightfully apocalyptic.
 It’s a conversation about life and death, politics, morality, and human nature.
 None of those topics taken alone are easy to convey to a child.
 Add them together and you’ve got a quagmire that needs to be explained in simple, non-terrifying terms.

-That line of communication can lead to more productive discussions as a child ages and starts to understand the concept of war on a deeper level, touching on the reasons for war, the concept of morality and “just war”, and the ethical and moral aspects of conflict.
+That line of communication can lead to more productive discussions as a child ages and starts to understand the concept of war on a deeper level, touching on the reasons for war, the concept of morality and “just war,” and the ethical and moral aspects of conflict.

 Still, war, even in abstract, is terrifying.
-That’s why it’s important to stress with children that they’re fortunate in that war isn’t immediately encroaching on them, ready to wipe them out.
+That’s why it’s important to stress with children that they’re fortunate that war isn’t immediately encroaching on them, ready to wipe them out.

 “Kids tend to internalize and put themselves in the middle of things that logically doesn’t make sense, and that may result in fears that aren’t logical to adults: ‘If it’s on the TV screen, why wouldn’t it be at the door?
-If a missile can fly from Iran to Iraq, why can’t that missile fly to the suburb where they may live?'” says Ivany.
+If a missile can fly from Iran to Iraq, why can’t that missile fly to the suburb where they may live?'”
+Ivany says.
 “Especially in kids up to the age of 7, part of this conversation is a reassurance that they are safe, and this is not something that they need to be worried about on a day-to-day basis.”

-As for kids with loved ones deployed, Ivany stresses that while conflict has its casualties, it’s essential that they understand, “the vast majority of soldiers come back just fine.
-Any time somebody is hurt it’s a tragedy, but most of the time people are safe.”
+As for kids with loved ones deployed, Ivany stresses that while conflict has its casualties, it’s essential that they understand “the vast majority of soldiers come back just fine.
+Any time somebody is hurt, it’s a tragedy.
+But most of the time, people are safe.”